 - You need to water it more often — If you’ve noticed the water is draining much more quickly that it used to, that means fresh soil is required.

-For more planting tips, tricks, and how-tos, check out our guides on how to prune hydrangeas, how to care for an orchid, and 5 things to get your garden ready for spring, how to prune roses and when to do it, and how to grow strawberries.
+For more planting tips, tricks, and how-tos, check out our guides on 9 mistakes you make when repotting a plant, how to care for an orchid, how to prune roses and when to do it, and how to grow strawberries.